jmsalcido/symptom-checker-ex/README.md

       that.
     - I think we can load the data from Orphadata easily in relationships something
       like: https://dbdiagram.io/d/62aa81779921fe2a9616aa60
-- [ ] Dockerize environment (python, database)
-    - Since I was using a virtual environment with conda i just started adding dependencies.
 - [ ] Deployment on a cloud provider (GCP)
     - I was thinking on adding GCP as I want to try uploading a docker image to the registry and all the tooling from GCP.